AaryanDahal17/proj_fpms/readme.md

 ### Method 2 (Traditional way):

-You need to have Python and Node installed!
-Suitable python version is 3.9 and suitable node version is v14s or v16s.
-You can use *nvm* or *nvs (if windows)* to switch between node versions.
+You need to have Python installed!
+Suitable python version is 3.9.

-- In the root, and run the following commands:
+- In the root directory run the following commands:

 ```pip install -r requirements.txt```